-Function Description Parameter(s) buffer Returns an area geometry representing a buffer zone of a fixed distance from the boundary of a geometry.
-The square end proportion determines how far from the end of the line to create the square end.
+Function Description Parameter(s) Function buffer Description Returns an area geometry representing a buffer zone of a fixed distance from the boundary of a geometry.
 The geometry to buffer.
 The distance from the input geometry that the buffer zone will extend to. (optional) The length of the line segments to use to build up the buffer zone. (optional) The square end proportion.
+The square end proportion determines how far from the end of the line to create the square end.
 A negative value produces rounded corners and a positive value produces a buffer with square end. (optional) The mitre truncation proportion.
-A negative mitre truncation proportion.
 A negative mitre truncation proportion value produces rounded corners.
-A zero value produces rounded corners.
 A zero value produces a true bevel which would cut off the corner with a straight line.
-A value greater than zero would extend the bevel away from the geometry by a proportion of the buffer distance. convex_hull Returns the smallest convex area geometry that contains the input geometry.
-The input geometry.
+A value greater than zero would extend the bevel away from the geometry by a proportion of the buffer distance.